Want to know more?

 Jenn Gorham, (she/her) Associate Director

-Jenn has been working at SVNB since June of 2006.
-As Program Coordinator, Jenn oversees a number of programs that have her working directly with the volunteers of SVNB, with community members to build capacity when working with survivors, and with youth to build healthier relationships.
+Jenn has been working at SVNB since 2006.
+As Associate Director, Jenn oversees a number of programs that have her working directly with the volunteers of SVNB, with community members to build capacity when working with survivors, and with youth to build healthier relationships.
 Jenn is also enthusiastic about offering training and support to those who work in front line, caregiver roles.

 e-mail